CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 - Existing examples still construct successfully when the public API or model compilation changed.
 - User and developer documentation describe any new behavior or limitation.

-Repository commands, continuous-integration coverage, and regression-test options belong in the :doc:`../../contributing/index`.
+Use the :doc:`../../contributing/index` for repository commands, continuous-integration coverage, and regression-test options.
 For changes affecting public inputs, follow :doc:`../../contributing/example_validation`.